DirectoryTree/LdapRecord-Docs/laravel/v3/auth/sso/setup.md

 cn=sbauman,ou=users,dc=acme,dc=com
 ```

 Then they will be allowed to authenticate, as their `ACME` domain exists inside
-of their distinguished name domain components (`dc=acme`).
+their distinguished name domain components (`dc=acme`).
 Comparison against
 each domain component will be performed in a **case-insensitive** manor.

 If you would like to disable this check, you must call the static method `bypassDomainVerification`
-on the `WindowsAuthenticate` middleware inside of your `AuthServiceProvider`:
+on the `WindowsAuthenticate` middleware inside your `AuthServiceProvider`:

 > **Important**: This is a security issue if you use multi-domain authentication,
 > since users who have the same `sAMAccountName` could sign in as each other.